 To understand how to read the request and response code and to determine whether the integration has been successfully set up, see Interpreting Marketo Post Outs & Common Errors.

 It is crucial to confirm that each test lead has been successfully received, properly routed and is complete within Marketo.
 If you don't have access to Marketo, collaborate with your system admin to confirm that test lead(s) have been received in Marketo.

-Once the Marketo integration has been successfully tested and the Source is collecting leads, you will need to routinely monitor lead post outs to Marketo.
+Once the Marketo integration has been successfully tested and the Source is collecting leads, you need to routinely monitor lead post outs.

 - Setting up an Integration to Marketo

 - Monitoring your Lead Post Outs to Marketo